timyers/r-learning-resources-for-genomics/README.md

 - [R Workflow: Reproducible Biomedical Research Using Quarto](https://hbiostat.org/rflow/) - This online book was written to foster best practices in reproducible data documentation and manipulation, statistical analysis, graphics, and reporting.
 By Frank E Harrell Jr, Department of Biostatistics, School of Medicine, Vanderbilt University.
 - [12 resources for reproducible computational research](https://crazyhottommy.blogspot.com/2022/11/12-resources-to-bookmark-for.html) - A list of resources by Ming "Tommy" Tang, article dated 2022-11-09.
 - [Building reproducible analytical pipelines with R](Building reproducible analytical pipelines with R) - A free ebook on how using a few ideas from software engineering can help data scientists, analysts and researchers write reliable code, by Bruno Rodrigues (June 2023).
+- [Packaging data analytical work reproducibly using R (and friends)](https://peerj.com/preprints/3192v1/) - Using real-world examples, the authors show how researchers can improve the reproducibility of their work using research compendia based on R packages and related tools.

 ***